voidtools/everything_msi_installer/README.md

 ## Download

-The latest Everything MSI installers are available from: https://www.voidtools.com/downloads/#all15
+The latest Everything MSI installers are available from:<br/>
+https://www.voidtools.com/downloads/#all15

 MSI installers are currently available for: